 Just opposite Naggar Castle, there’s a homemade bakery (It’s also called Homemade Bakery), the freshly baked cookies and cakes would do wonders for you (if you are a bakery-person like me).
 Egg-less Chocolate Cake, mango Cake, local energy bars – never had I chased the same bakery twice!
 The German Bakery around the corner is, as always, pretty good (I had the pancake there).
 But, there’re plenty of German Bakeries, and only one ‘Homemade Bakery’.
 I am completely, irretrievably, head-over-heels biased about this local joint.

 How To Reach Naggar – Regular buses in short intervals can be caught from both Kullu and Manali.
-Only 20 km away from Manali, Naggar can easily be accessed through cab services as well.
+Only 20 km away, Naggar can easily be accessed through cab services as well.

 Also read – Ways of Chamba – Culture, Wildlife And the People